nojhan/liquidprompt/docs/functions/data/vcs.rst

 .. function:: _lp_vcs_active()

-   Returns ``true`` if the detected VCS is enabled in Liquidprompt and the current directory is a valid repository of that type.
+   Returns ``true`` if the detected VCS is enabled in Liquid Prompt and the current directory is a valid repository of that type.
 This check should be done before running any other ``_lp_vcs_*`` data functions, but can be omitted for speed reasons if the checks done by :func:`_lp_find_vcs` are good